hacksu/GitHub-SourceTree/README.md

 ```
 git clone [url]
 ```
-<p>Unless you have an error, congrats!
-You just cloned your repo to your computer!
+<p>You just cloned your repo to your computer!
 You can now enter cd [repo name] to go into your repo.

 ------------------
 </p>